creativewave/react-utils/README.md

 `useScrollIntoView` abstracts using `Element.scrollIntoView()` when a `scroll` event is emitted.

-Depending on the scroll direction, it prevents the default scroll behavior and scrolls into view the next or previous `Element`.
+Depending on the scroll direction, it prevents the default scroll behavior and scrolls into view the next or previous `Element`, on:

+- ✅ touch (finger or stylus) move
+- ✅ wheel (rolling)
+- ❌ wheel (button)

 `useScrollIntoView :: Configuration -> [CallbackRef, String|Number|Symbol -> CallbackRef, Ref]`